 This entry is only a top-level summary of what you can expect at each place.
 For more information, please look at earlier posts I’ve done, which you can find via the blog table of contents or by using the search box at the top of the page.

 Black Crowned Night Heron roosting at the St. Augustine Alligator Farm.

 Both of these parks have rookeries where wild birds come to roost.
 This concentration of avian visitors is very handy for the bird photographer.
 Why would you pick one over the other to visit?
-The St. Augustine Alligator Farm caters to photographers and tries to make it easy to capture images of the birds, while Gatorland has canceled their photo pass program.
-In my opinion, this is a huge difference and a major advantage for the Alligator Farm.
-This table lists other factors that I think would be important when comparing these parks.
+Both cater to photographers and try to make it easy to capture images of wild birds.
+This table lists other factors that I think are important when comparing these parks.
 I’ve listed each along with a comment to explain and a + or – rating to show which place I think comes out ahead on that factor.